 Image credits:

-Internet growth in China and East Asia: Hanteng, CC BY SA 3.0, via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:P1994-2011.gif
+Internet Penetration Rates in East Asian and Chinese Regions 1995-2012: Hanteng, CC BY SA 3.0 Unported, via Wikimedia Commons @ https://commons.wikimedia.org/wiki/File:P1994-2011.gif

 Chinese President Xi Jinping gives Second Annual World Internet Conference's (WIC) keynote address Wednesday, Dec.
-16, 2015: People's Daily,China @PDChina via Twitter Dec.
+16, 2015: People's Daily,China @PDChina, via Twitter Dec.
 15, 2015, @ https://twitter.com/PDChina/status/676965286424219649

 For further information: